 Kanhaiya Bail – Court pulls up Delhi Police -Do you Even Know What Sedition Is?

 The Delhi High Court on Monday pulled up the Delhi Poilice for relying on video of a television channel in the sediona case against JNUSU president Kanhaiya Kumar.
-The court asked the police why didn’t the cops present on the JNU campus on February 9 videograph the event at which anti- slogans were allegedly raised.
+The court asked the police why didn’t the cops present on the JNU campus on February 9 videograph the event at which anti-India slogans were allegedly raised.

 The High Court also said that it will pass an order on Wednesday on the bail plea of Kanhaiya Kumar, arrested on sedition charges.